kolchfa-aws/test-repo/test-spell.md

 ### This Is A Test.
 ## Of the emergency broadcast system

 To index documents (e.g. data) do this and this.
-It is recommended to click the button.
+It is recommended to click the button on top.
 <<<<<<< HEAD
 =======
 # Installs webrick dependency for building locally